March for the Supply Drive

 The Sewanee Civic Association is inviting individuals, local groups and businesses to help collect donations of nonfood items for the Community Action Committee (CAC).
 This collection will augment the services provided by the CAC food pantry.
 Supplemental Nutrition Assistance Program benefits cannot be used to purchase any nonfood items, which includes pet food; cleaning supplies; paper products; household supplies; detergent; menstrual products; diapers; or other personal care items.

-The CAC will oversee the distribution of the donations to those in need.
+The CAC oversees the distribution of the donations to those in need.
 The CAC is an outreach ministry of the Parish of St. Mark and St. Paul, with generous support from the Sewanee Community Chest and individuals across the Mountain.
-For more than 47 years, the CAC has provided food, financial assistance, and educational support for persons in the greater Sewanee community.
+For more than 48 years, the CAC has provided food, financial assistance, and educational support for persons in the greater Sewanee community.

 The 37375 CAMPAIGN

-The Sewanee Business Alliance (SBA) and the Sewanee Civic Association (SCA) and are working together on a new fundraising campaign to raise funds for the purchase and distribution of health and safety products and services.
-These goods and services will be distributed to Sewanee’s non-profit organizations, SBA members, senior citizens organizations, churches, and all the local daycare centers and PreK-12 schools on the Domain and its outskirts.
+The Sewanee Business Alliance (SBA) and the Sewanee Civic Association (SCA) worked together on a new fundraising campaign to raise funds for the purchase and distribution of health and safety products and services.
+These goods and services were distributed to Sewanee’s nonprofit organizations, SBA members, senior citizens organizations, churches, and all the local daycare centers and PreK-12 schools on the Domain and its outskirts.
+A total of $28,000 was raised.

-Once the funds are collected, eligible community organizations will submit a simple application asking for assistance and choosing from the above, giving this program the flexibility needed to meet the needs of a variety of organizations.
-To distribute the funds, a separate small panel made up of SBA and SCA members will review the proposals and disburse tangible products or dispatch a person to solve that particular problem.
+Once the funds were collected, eligible community organizations submitted a simple application asking for assistance and choosing from the above, giving this program the flexibility it needed to meet the needs of a variety of organizations.
+To distribute the funds, a separate small panel made up of community, SBA and SCA members reviewed the proposals and disbursed tangible products or dispatched a person to solve that particular problem.

 Historical Marker